khalidhassanemon/khalidhassanemon/README.md

 ### Hi👋, I am Khaled Hasan
 #### Web Developer

-Love to learn skill.Trying to be a full stack web developer.A passionate frontend developer.Now I'm doing some mini projects & you can find these in my github repositories.
+Love to learn skill.Trying to be a full stack web developer.A passionate frontend developer.Now I'm doing some projects & you can find these in my github repositories.

 Skills: JS /PHP/HTML/CSS/REACT/BOOTSTRAP/NodeJs/MongoDB